marshki/matlab_installer/src/macOS/README.md

 **This directory contains installers for MATLAB on macOS.**

-*macOS_installer.sh* &rarr; a text based installer for the most recent version of MATLAB
+*macOS_installer.sh* &rarr; a text based installer for our most recent version of MATLAB

-*macOS_multi_installer.sh* &rarr; a menu-based installer for all versions of MATLAB
+*macOS_multi_installer.sh* &rarr; a menu-based installer for all our versions of MATLAB

 Run either from a terminal with: